hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 Each truck will be simulated by a separately running instance of your simulated device app.
 So, you need multiple versions of your app running at the same time.

-1. To create the new simulated device apps, repeat the **Create a programming project for a real device** task for each of the new trucks you created in your IoT Central app.
+1. To create the new simulated device apps, repeat the task **Create a programming project for a real device** for each of the new trucks you created in your IoT Central app.

-1. Verify that you have replaced the **Device ID** and **Primary Key** with the values for the new truck.
+1. Verify that you have populated the **Device ID** and **Primary key** settings with the values for each new truck.

-    The **Scope ID** and **Azure Maps Account Primary Key** should identical for all devices.
+    The **Scope ID** and **Azure Maps Account Primary Key** should be identical for all devices.

 1. Remember to load the necessary libraries for each new project.